nasa/cumulus/docs/faqs.md

 <details>
   <summary>What prerequisites are needed to setup Cumulus?</summary>

-  Answer: You will need access to the AWS console, Cloudtamer.io, and an [Earthdata login](https://urs.earthdata.nasa.gov/) before you can deploy Cumulus.
+  Answer: You will need access to the AWS console and an [Earthdata login](https://urs.earthdata.nasa.gov/) before you can deploy Cumulus.
 </details>

 <details>